oracle-livelabs/security/accessgovernance/manage-campaign/manage-campaign.md

 ## Introduction

-Users with the **Administrator** or **Campaign Administrator** role can monitor and manage access review campaigns using the Oracle Access Governance Console.
-Users will be able to view progress of **on-going campaigns**, view and download detailed campaign analysis report, clone **previous campaigns**, or terminate **on-going campaigns** etc.
+Users with the **Campaign Administrator** role can monitor and manage access review campaigns using the Oracle Access Governance Console.
+Users will be able to view the progress of **on-going campaigns**, view and download detailed campaign analysis reports, clone **previous campaigns**, terminate **on-going campaigns**, etc.

 * Estimated Time: 10 minutes
 * Persona: Campaign Administrator